Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions
 This is work for task 6.
 It is a script that adds execute permission to the owner and the group owner, as well as read permission to other users, to the file hello.

+7-everybody
+This is work for task 7.
+It is a script that adds execution permission to the owner, the group owner and the other users, to the file hello.